Admentus64/Patcher64Plus-Tool/ReadMe.txt

 - The Legend of Zelda: Ocarina of Time (OoT)
 - The Legend of Zelda: Majora's Mask (MM)
 - Super Mario 64 (SM64)
+- Paper Mario (PP)
+- Super Smash Bros.
+(SSB)
+- Mario Kart 64 (MK64)
+- Banjo-Kazooie (BK)
+- Bomberman Hero (BH)
+- GoldenEye 007 (GE)
 - The Legend of Zelda: A Link to the Past (ALttP)
 - Super Metroid (SM)
 - The Legend of Zelda (TLoZ)
 - Zelda II: The Adventure of Link (TAoL)
+- The Legend of Zelda: Link's Awakening DX (LADX)

-Some other patches for Super Mario 64 also support Additional Options.
+Some ROM Hacks for Banjo-Kazooie, Ocarina of Time and Super Mario 64 also support Additional Options.

-Ocarina of Time and Majora's Mask also have support for language selection.
+Ocarina of Time and Majora's Mask also have support for a language selection.

 Supported languages for Ocarina of Time include:
 - English
+- German
-- Japanese
+- French
 - Spanish
+- Brazilian Portuguese
+- Italian
 - Polish
 - Russian
+- Japanese
-- Chinese
+- Simplified Chinese

 Supported languages for Majora's Mask include:
 - English
+- German
+- French
+- Spanish
+- Brazilian Portuguese
 - Polish
 - Russian